suhank/zea-engine/docs/api/SceneTree/Parameters/Parameter.md

 <a name="BaseParameter+getName"></a>

 ### getName
-Getter for the base parameter name.
+Returns specified name of the parameter.

 **Overrides**: [<code>getName</code>](#BaseParameter+getName)